 - Start with a pair of socks.

-- Turn the socks inside out.
+- Turn the socks inside out with the wrong sides out.

 - Place one sock with the heel facing up; this will be the body of the monkey.
-And, the other sock with the heel placed to one side will be for the other body parts.
+And, the second sock with the heel placed to one side will be for the other body parts.

 - If your sock has a small cuff, cut it off - it is too thick and not consistent with the rest of the sock.